top of page

 Do a nap routine

-You don’t have to do anything long or elaborate, but do a few things before every nap that cue your baby for sleep.
+You don’t have to do anything long or elaborate but do a few things before every nap that cue your baby for sleep.
 This could be singing a song while swaying in your baby’s room; that’s enough for a nap routine.
+If you need inspiration, this post will help you figure out what to do.

 Need More Help?